rotmanmi/rotmanmi.github.io/_pages/index.md

 permalink: /
 ---

 I am an Applied Scientist at Amazon.
 I received my Ph.D. working with [Lior Wolf](https://www.cs.tau.ac.il/~wolf/) in the School of Computer Science at Tel-Aviv University.
-I hold an MS.c. in Physics from Tel-Aviv University, where I was supervised by [Nissan Itzhaki](https://en-exact-sciences.tau.ac.il/profile/nitzhaki).
+I hold an M.Sc. in Physics from Tel-Aviv University, where I was supervised by [Nissan Itzhaki](https://en-exact-sciences.tau.ac.il/profile/nitzhaki).